SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 In **`ReadAndProcessMessage()`** read the type of message from the console and according to the read, type read the rest of the data (one, two, or three more lines).
 After that call the method for printing the given type of message.

-If you are reading from the console a few separate methods, you should keep in mind that you should **create `Scanner` object only once** (for example in the main method) and pass it to the other methods as a parameter.
+If you are reading from the console a few separate methods, you should keep in mind that you should **create a `Scanner` object only once** (for example in the main method) and pass it to the other methods as a parameter.
 Creating more than one **`Scanner`** which reads from the console might not work as expected.

 #### Testing in The Judge System